-The reserves, which have not been allocated to contributors' total credits, may be distributed at the discretion of the Board, and with the agreement of the employer and employee representatives, in accordance with the trust deed, principally for:
+Unallocated reserves may be distributed at the discretion of the Board, in accordance with the Scheme Trust Deed, principally for:

-- a meeting all or part of contributors' or employers' contributions on an equitable basis; - b increasing total credits of all contributors on an equitable basis; - c providing benefits, other than the retirement benefits, to all contributors on an equitable basis; and - d paying Scheme expenses.
+- Meeting all or part of contributors' or employers' contributions on an equitable basis. - Increasing total credits of all contributors on an equitable basis. - Providing benefits, other than retirement benefits, to all contributors on an equitable basis. - Providing hardship benefits to contributors or their dependents. - Paying Scheme expenses.